Why We Wrote This Guide

 What is a Copyright?

 According to the U.S. Copyright Office, “a copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.”
-Both published and unpublished works are eligible for copyrights.
-A copyright protects an intellectual property, which is a product of creativity with rights that can be granted to the owner and transferred to another.
+Both published and unpublished works are eligible for copyright protection.
+A copyright protects a piece of intellectual property, which is a product of creativity with rights that can be granted to the owner and transferred to another.
 This includes literary, dramatic, musical and artistic works.
-Poetry, novels, movies, songs, computer software, architecture and any original work can be copyrighted.
+Poetry, novels, movies, songs, recordings, computer software, and architecture can all be copyrighted.
 Facts, ideas, systems or methods of operation are not eligible for copyright protections.
 These are not original creations and thus cannot be owned or protected and are in the public domain.

 Patents & Trademarks

-The patent is a form of protection for inventions and discoveries.
-The patent protects the work for 20 years and is then released to the public.
+The patent is a form of legal protection for inventions and discoveries.
+The patent protects the work for 20 years, at which point it is released to the public.
 The expression of the ideas is what is protected and owned, not the ideas and discoveries themselves.

 Trademarks protect words, phrases, symbols and designs that identify one service provider and distinguish an individual or organization from competitors within their market.
 For example, Nike’s logo, The Swoosh, and their catchphrase “Just Do It,” are trademarked.